aws/mcp-proxy-for-aws/.github/pull_request_template.md

 * [ ] Changes are documented

 Is this a breaking change?
 (Y/N)

 * [ ] Yes
 * [ ] No

+Please add details about how this change was tested.

+- [ ] Did integration tests succeed?
+- [ ] If the feature is a new use case, is it necessary to add a new integration test case?

 ## Acknowledgment